maxonrow/mxw-sdk-js/docs/api-2providers.rst

     provider.getBlock(12345).then((block) => {
         console.log(block);
     });
+    //expected result:
+    //block response, click on the link above for more infomation

 :sup:`prototype` . getTransactionReceipt ( transactionHash ) |nbsp| `=> Promise<TransactionReceipt>`
     Returns a :ref:`Promise <promise>` with the transaction receipt with *transactionHash*.